openstack/charm-ceph-proxy/README.md

-The osds use so-called "OSD hotplugging". **ceph-disk-prepare** is used to create the filesystems with a special GPT partition type. *udev* is set up to mount such filesystems and start the osd daemons as their storage becomes visible to the system (or after "udevadm trigger").
+The osds use so-called "OSD hotplugging". **ceph-disk-prepare** is used to create the filesystems with a special GPT partition type. *udev* is set up to mount such filesystems and start the osd daemons as their storage becomes visible to the system (or after `udevadm trigger`).

 The Chef cookbook mentioned above performs some extra steps to generate an OSD bootstrapping key and propagate it to the other nodes in the cluster.
 Since all OSDs run on nodes that also run mon, we don't need this and did not implement it.

-See http://ceph.com/docs/master/dev/mon-bootstrap/ for more information on Ceph monitor cluster deployment strategies and pitfalls.
+See [the documentation](http://ceph.com/docs/master/dev/mon-bootstrap/) for more information on Ceph monitor cluster deployment strategies and pitfalls.